Learn, Check, Test -- Security Testing Using Automata Learning and Model Checking: Background

 \subsection{Unified Diagnostic Servcies}

 Unified Diagnostic Services (UDS) is an ISO standard that specifies services for diagnostic testers to control diagnostic (and further) functions on an on-vehicle Electronic Control Unit (ECU)~\cite{internationalorganizationforstandardizationRoadVehiclesUnified2020}.
 Therefore, it defines a variety of services, whereby the concrete elaboration mostly lies in the hands of an implementer.
 The protocol operates on layer 7 of the OSI reference model.
 Therefore, it relies on an underlying communication protocol.
 Although it can use multiple protocols, the most proliferated is the Controller Area Network (CAN) protocol.
 As a client-server-based protocol it defines requests and responses.
 The requests contain a service ID, optionally followed by sub-service IDs.
-Particularly, it defines diagnostic and management services: Diagnostic Session Control (0x10), ECUReset (0x11), SecurityAccess (0x27), CommunicationControl (0x28), TesterPresent (0x3E): a keepalive mechanism,, AccessTimingParameter (0x83), SecuredDataTransmission\allowbreak (0x\allowbreak84), ControlDTCSetting (0x85), ResponseOnEvent (0x86), ResponseControl(0x87).
-It further defines data transmission services: ReadDataByIdentifier (0x22) , ReadMemoryByAddress (0x23) , ReadScalingDataByIdentifier (0x24) , ReadDataByPeriodicIdentifier (0x2A) , DynamicallyDefineDataIdentifier (0x2C) , WriteDataByIdentifier (0x2E) , WriteMemoryByAddress (0x3D), ClearDiagnosticInformation (0x14), ReadDTCInformation (0x19).
-Lastly also I/O, routine control, and file transfer functions: InputOutputControlByIdentifier (0x2F) , RoutineControl (0x31), RequestDownload (0x34), RequestUpload (0x35), TransferData (0x36), RequestTransferExit (0x37), RequestFileTransfer (0x38).
-We will use a set of these services as an input alphabet for learning the UDS state machine (see Section \ref{sec:learner:UDS}).
+Table \ref{tab:UDS} shows an overview of some of these services and their identifiers.